wazuh/wazuh-documentation/source/installation_guide/installing-agents/packages-installation/wazuh_agent_rpm.rst

 .. _wazuh_agent_rpm:

-Install Wazuh agent with Debian packages
+Install Wazuh agent with RPM packages
 ==========================================

-The rpm package is suitable for installation on Red Hat, Centos and other RPM-based systems.
+The rpm package is suitable for installation on Red Hat, CentOS and other RPM-based systems.
+Alternatively, if you prefer to download the wazuh-agent package directly, you can find it :ref:`here <packages>`.

-**1.** First we'll install the Wazuh repository.
-Run the following command depending on your operating system:
+**1.** First install the Wazuh repository on the system where you want to install the agent.
+Run the following command that corresponds to your specific Linux distribution:

     a) For CentOS::